whosonfirst/go-whosonfirst-exportify/README.md

 Valid options are:
   -exporter-uri string
-    	A valid whosonfirst/go-whosonfirst-export URI (default "whosonfirst://") -path value
+    	A valid whosonfirst/go-whosonfirst-export URI (default "whosonfirst://") -include value
+    	One or more {PATH}={REGEXP} parameters for filtering records when building a lookup map.
+  -include-mode string
+    	Specify how query filtering should be evaluated.
+Valid modes are: ALL, ANY (default "ALL") -lookup-key string
+    	A valid tidwall/gjson path to use for specifying an alternative (to 'properties.wof:id') lookup key.
+The value of this key will be mapped to the record's 'wof:id' property.
+  -lookup-mode string
+    	A valid whosonfirst/go-whosonfirst-index URI. (default "repo://") -lookup-source value
+    	One or more valid whosonfirst/go-whosonfirst-index sources.
+  -path value
     	One or more valid tidwall/gjson paths.
 These will be copied from the source GeoJSON feature to the corresponding WOF record.
   -reader-uri string